sammygb26/Obsidian/Learning/Foundations of Data Science/Logistic Regression.md

 *Transparent* meaning it can be easily understood why a data point was placed in a given category.
 This is since the score that determines log odds is a simple linear combination of the data points attributes $\underline{x}$

 ### Finding the Logistic Regression Coefficients with [[Principle of Maximum Likelihood]]
 In [[Linear Regression]] we estimated the $\hat{B_0}$ and $\hat{B_1}$ by the [[Principle of Least Squares]].
 Finding the coefficient by minimizing the least squares function.
-With logistic regression we can use the principle of least squares.
+With logistic regression we cannot use the principle of least squares.
 So the [[Principle of Maximum Likelihood]] will be used instead.
 In this we will adjust the coefficient to maximize the likelihood.
 These coefficient will then be called the **maximum likelihood estimators**.
-We need an expression for the maximum loverhood to do this then we optimize with respect to our parameters.
+We need an expression for the maximum likelihood to do this then we optimize with respect to our parameters.
 However we will have to use [[Numerical Optimization]] to do this instead of solving like in principle of least squares.

 First to help we will redefine success and failure from $y_i=0$ for failure and $y_i=1$ for success.
 We will change this to $y_i=-1$ for failure and $y_i=1$ for success.
 This them makes
 $$